PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidOverwritingBuiltInCmdlets.md

 script and use it by placing the created `JSON` into the `Settings` folder of the `PSScriptAnalyzer` module installation folder, then the `PowerShellVersion` parameter is just its file name (that can also be changed if desired).
-Note that the `core-6.0.2-*` files were removed in PSScriptAnalyzer 1.18 since PowerShell 6.0 reached it's end of life.
+Note that the `core-6.0.2-*` files were removed in PSScriptAnalyzer 1.18 since PowerShell 6.0 reached end of life.